dieterich-lab/LINDA/README.md

 # LINDA
 LINDA R-package - Enio GJERGA

-This repository contains the scripts for the ILP (Integer Linear Programming) implementation of the LINDA R package and accompanying scripts that implement the method.
+This repository contains the scripts for the ILP (Integer Linear Programming) implementation of the LINDA (Linear Integer programming for Network reconstruction using Transcriptomics and Differential splicing data Analysis) R package and accompanying scripts that implement the method.
 ILP is a mathematical optimisation algorithm in which the objective function and constraints are linear and the variables are integers.

 ### License